CARTAvis/manual_source/source/image_visualization.rst

 Match images in world coordinates
 ---------------------------------
 When multiple images are loaded in the append mode, users may optionally trigger image matching based on their world coordinates.
 It is a common practice to compare images from different telescopes or even from the same telescope with different spectral and spatial setups.
-Users can use the "Matching" column of the "Image list widget" to trigger image matching process,
+Users can use the "Matching" column of the "Image list widget" to trigger the image matching process,

 .. raw:: html